FEATURED CREDIT CARDS

 The Chase 5/24 Rule for Your Chase Freedom Unlimited® Application

-When applying for a credit card from Chase, you must understand one of the industry's most widely known and restrictive application rules: the 5/24 rule.
-Understanding this rule is critical to a successful application for the popular Chase Freedom Unlimited® card.
+When applying for a Chase credit card, you must understand one of the most widely known and restrictive rules in the industry: the 5/24 rule.
+This rule is critical to a successful application for the popular Chase Freedom Unlimited® card.

 Affiliate Disclosure: We are a professional review site that receives compensation from the companies whose products we review and recommend.
 If you apply for a credit card through our links (even indirectly through our affiliate partners), we may earn a commission.
 We are independently owned, and the opinions expressed here are our own.